reshmabidikar/slate/source/includes/_catalog.md

 The intent is mostly to help getting started with Kill Bill by abstracting away more complex topics such as alignements, rules, ...
 The functionality is exposed on our admin UI (KAUI) to provide a simple graphical way to configure a simple catalog and get started quickly.

-Such plans offer the following limitations:
+A simple plan has the following limitations:

 * In-advance billing only
 * Limited to one `RECURRING` phase  and an optional $0 `TRIAL` phase
 * No suport for fixed price

-Note that, one such catalog has been created, one can retrieve the associated XML, edit it to configure additional aspects and then upload a new version of this catalog.
-So, this functionality can also be a stepping stone for a full catalog configuration.
+Once a simple plan has been uploaded, one can retrieve the associated XML, edit it to configure additional aspects, and then upload a new version of this catalog.
+So, this functionality can also be a stepping stone to a full catalog configuration.

 ### Add a simple plan

-This adds a (simple) Plan into the current version of the Catalog associated with the tenant.
+Add a (simple) Plan into the current version of the Catalog associated with the tenant.

 **HTTP Request**